-- For nationals from member states, the deadline will be sometime in September 2020 (exact deadline date will be published later) for fellowships starting in 2021 (apply for Senior Research Fellowship Programme: Theoretical & Experimental Physics).
+- For nationals from member states, the deadline is September 3rd, 2023 for fellowships starting in 2024 (apply for Senior Research Fellowship Programme: Theoretical & Experimental Physics)

 CERN-TH Fellowships are normally awarded for a two years and exceptionally for three years.
 On average the number of CERN-TH Fellows present in the member and non-member categories is about 27 and 4, respectively.